SofHad/LogboardBundle/README.md

     }

 #### Configuration file
-- Create new file logboard.yml in app/config directory and import it in config_dev.yml
+- Create a new file logboard.yml in app/config directory and import it into config_dev.yml
 - Copy/Paste the default configuration and adapt it to your environment

   See the default configuration here: https://github.com/SofHad/LogboardBundle/blob/master/Resources/config/Logboard_config_default.yml